Walter Taffet

 "Walter Taffet" is the seventh episode of third season of the American television drama series The Americans, and the 33rd overall episode of the series.
 It originally aired on March 11, 2015, in the United States on FX.

 Plot

 At the FBI, agent Aderholt finds that Gaad's pen is bugged.
 Martha, who planted the bug under the guise of the classified audit of the bureau, panics.
 She meets Phillip as "Clark" but hesitates to tell him about the incident.
 Feeling that something is wrong about him, she asks to see his apartment.
-Elsewhere, Phillip and Elizabeth found that the student operative, brought to their attention by Hans, is about to incite an attack and blame it on student protesters.
-The Jennings are planning to catch him.
-These plans are realized in the final five minutes of the episode.
+The student operative that Hans discovered plans to incite an attack and blame it on student protesters, but Philip and Elizabeth abduct him.